razandakkak/GradProject/README.md

 2. Two stepper motors for up and down, back and forth.
 3. One servor motor for the grip.
 4. 4x4 keyoad for user input.

+## Code
+The python code is designed for the hardware of our project only, while it was premitive yet it worked perfectly, the process is attached as MP4 file.